Recycling feels good. But some of us may be getting too much of this good thing…

 Where to recycle tricky stuff

-There are some items we put in municipal blue bins hoping they'll get recycled — polystyrene, batteries, light bulbs, electronics, plastic bags, household hazardous waste (paints, garden chemicals), etc.
+BUT avoid “wishful recycling.”
+People put some items in municipal blue bins hoping they’ll get recycled — Styrofoam/polystyrene, batteries, light bulbs, electronics, plastic bags, household hazardous waste (like paint and garden chemicals), etc. When facilities can’t process them, putting these items out for collection puts strain on the system.
+Stay up-to-date on your municipality’s waste management guidelines.